racinmat/mal-analysis/readme.md

 - 8 634 113 ratings in animelists
 - 13 983 unique anime ids based on ratings and animelists
 - 13 983 anime with downloaded data
+The newer version is also available in CSV form, more useful to work with.
+It can be downloaded here: https://uloz.to/tam/_xZxO5NeiaNqO
+It contains same data as binary files above.

+3rd version of harvested data can be downloaded here: https://uloz.to/tam/_jU7mHh94xIWB It contains both pickle and CSV files.
+It contains:
+- 302 841 unique usernames
+- 75 800 users with downloaded ratings and animelists
+- 23 753 842 animelist records
+- 14 009 170 ratings in animelists
+- 14 426 unique anime ids based on ratings and animelists
+- 14 269 anime with downloaded data

 The native `.rick` version can be loaded into python as
 ```python